xieyuheng/inner/persons/judea-pearl/causality.md

 such that the eight weights sum to 1.

+- **Xie:** It is interesting that, to define `P(...)` for every proposition,

+  we should NOT

+  - define `P(...)` for every atomic propositions,
+  - define how to compute `P(...)` for each way of constructing new proposition from old propositions.

+  but we should

+  - define it for every detailed conjunction of atomic propositions.

+  From the perspective of propositional logic, the base of computation is atomic, but from the perspective of `P(...)`, the base of computation is not the atomic propositions.

+- **Xie:** Compare probability table with truth table of propositional logic.

 ### 1.1.3 Combining Predictive and Diagnostic Supports

 The essence of Bayes’s rule (equation 1.13)